The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Introduction

 \section{Introduction}

-As predicted by gravitational time dilation \cite{sch12:book,mis17:book,car19:book}, time passes slower in stronger gravitational field because gravity warps the fabric of spacetime.
-In this context, an observer closer to a massive object will experience time at a rather slow rate compared to the one further away.
-In this work, introducing chemistry in curved space we will inspect the effects of gravity for molecular systems in chemical language.
-On the other hand, our understanding on chemical reaction and molecular properties \cite{yan20:582,xie20:767,che21:936,wan21:938,wan23:191,li24:746,rei25:962,zha25:xxx} stems from empirical observations on earth \cite{sza96,zha99:book,mey09:book,gat14:book,gat17:book} with very weak gravity and low velocit (called classical approximation).
-However, we inevitably encounter chemical phenomena that demand new explanations when we detect molecules near celestial bodies with enormous mass or navigate in close proximity to them.
-These scenarios compel us to further develop formalism theory of chemistry in curved space.
-Main goal of this work is to primitively resolve such problems by developing a theoretical scheme on quantum molecular dynamics in a curved space.
+Our understanding on chemical reaction and molecular properties \cite{yan20:582,xie20:767,che21:936,wan21:938,wan23:191,li24:746,rei25:962,zha25:20397,son24:597,mia24:532,son22:11128,men21:2702} stems from empirical observations on earth with very weak gravity and low velocit, called Newtonian limit or weak-gravitational-field approximation.
+However, we inevitably encounter chemical phenomena that demand new explanations when a molecular system livies in the four-dimensional (4D) spacetime region near celestial bodies with enormous mass or navigate in close proximity to them.
+These scenarios compel us to further develop formalism theory of chemistry in curved spacetime by extending the current theory in flat spacetime.
+Main goal of this work is to primitively resolve such problems by developing a theoretical scheme on chemical dynamics in a curved spacetime based on the normal-congruence $[3+1]$ formulation \cite{sch12:book,mis17:book,car19:book}.
+In this formulation, the $[3+1]$ Arnowitt-Deser-Misner (ADM) decomposition \cite{sch12:book,mis17:book,car19:book} is adopted to split 4D spacetime into a foliation of spacelike hypersurfaces $\Sigma_t$, labeled by a temporal coordinate $t$, where the reference frames are fixed on the normal congruence, also called the Eulerian observer.
+As well discussed in general relativity \cite{tho82:339,sch12:book,nob16:032108,que16:102101,agg16:2653,mis17:book,car19:book}, when using these reference frames one can accept the concept the adsolute-space and universal-time viewpoint of Galileo.
+Since current chemistry adopts such viewpoint, it becomes possible to extend it in flat spacetime into the present framework for curved spacetime.